-Why is Dick Dale and His Del-Tones’ Greatest Hits on my best 1,000 albums ever list?
+So why is Dick Dale and His Del-Tones’ Greatest Hits on this best 1,000 albums ever thing?

 The frame freezes, we see “Miramax Films Presents,” and then we cut to an opening credits sequence as Dick Dale and His Del-Tones’ “Misirlou” comes in red hot over the top.

-It’s one of the most exhilarating, strange, shocking, and funny opening scenes in movie history, and “Misirlou” is the rocket fuel that sends Pulp Fiction into orbit.
+It’s one of the most exhilarating, strange, shocking, and funny opening scenes in movie history, and “Misirlou” is the rocket fuel that sends Pulp Fiction into high gear.
 I get chills when watching it even now.

 On theme with “Misirlou” meshing with other things to create a greater whole, Black Eyed Peas expertly uses the surf guitar tune as a spectacular backdrop for “Pump It,” one of my most favorite BEP songs.